The CFTR is a ___ channel.

 Dense irregular connective tissue

-Lipid is released from the cells of the mammary gland epithelium via ___ secretion.
+Lipid is released from mammary gland epithelium via which type of secretion?

 The contraction of which type of cell promotes the secretion of breast milk?